 I'm going to go out on a limb here and do some speculation, so take everything with a major grain of salt.
 Read More

 The Humble Bundle has been around for a couple of years now, but I have never heard of it.
 They're known for bundling up indie games, letting purchasers set their own price, and dividing up the profits among developers and charities.
 This is just an absolutely fascinating concept, and the first ever Android bundle has arrived!

 The games in this Android bundle include Anomaly Warzone Earth HD (our review), Osmos HD (our review), Edge, and World of Goo.
+What's even more awesome is the fact that these games are not only DRM free (so you can download them as many times as you want), but they are also cross-platform.
 Read More

 Yesterday we saw the first render of the HTC Edge, which is rumored to be the first smartphone to pack the ultra-sick quad-core Tegra 3 processor.
 New info has now emerged that suggests this superphone could be packed with even more monstrous specs that we originally imagined.

 According to BGR, the fun is just getting started with the Tegra 3, as this super-slim device could feature a 4.7-inch 720p SuperLCD 2 with optical lamination, which would make this the best display we've ever seen on a smartphone.